gregogerardi/API/README.md

 ## Responses

 Responses uses HTTP status codes to indicate they type.
-Bodys -if presents- are always in Json format We Use five simple, common response codes (besides the ones for authentication):
+Bodies -if presents- are always in Json format We Use five simple, common response codes (besides the ones for authentication):

 * 404 - the resource can't be found